Mathics3/mathicsscript/README.rst

 |Packaging status|

-mathicsscript is a command-line interface to `Mathics3 <https://mathics.org>`_.
+mathics3-script is a command-line interface to `Mathics3 <https://mathics.org>`_.

 |screenshot|

-See the `screenshot directory <https://github.com/Mathics3/mathicsscript/tree/master/screenshots>`_ for a description and another example.
+See the `screenshot directory <https://github.com/Mathics3/mathics3-script/tree/master/screenshots>`_ for a description and another example.

 Features